yuchenQ/reece-test-server/README.md

 ## Important

-This is only the server of the whole application, if you want to experience/ check the whole functionalities of it, please pull the
+- This is only the server of the whole application.
-[client](https://github.com/yuchenQ/reece-test-client).
+- If you want to experience/ check the whole functionalities of it, please pull the [client](https://github.com/yuchenQ/reece-test-client).

 Or run ```git clone https://github.com/yuchenQ/reece-test-client.git <target_folder>``` to make a quick pull.